antonpavlov/pid-control/README.md

 An implementation of a PID controller in C++ to maneuver the vehicle around a simulated track - Udacity's Self-Driving Car Nanodegree.

 ## Description ##
-Originally provided by Udacity
-This repository contains a PID controller that has, as an input, a cross track error (CTE) and the velocity (mph) of a simulated veicle and, as an output, an appropriate steering angle for a car stay in a track.
+This repository contains a PID controller that has, as an input, a cross track error (CTE) of a simulated veicle and, as an output, an appropriate steering angle for a car stay in a track.
+The steering angle or gain is described by the following equation:

-Initial repository can be found [here](https://github.com/udacity/CarND-PID-Control-Project).
+``
+gain = -(Kp * cte + Ki * (i_error + cte) + Kd * (cte - prev_cte)
+``

+Coefficients for the proportional, integral and derivative terms were obtained by trial-and-error basis taking in account vehicle's speed.
+They are the following:
+- Kp = 0.23
+- Ki = 0.0
+- Kd = 3.0

+In a short description, Kp determines a speed of the systems response; Ki acting over residual error; and Kd or an "anticipatory control" dumps an oscillation and defines the best estimate for a set state / current state ratio.

 ## Requirements ##
 In order to successfully build and run the program, the following requirements should be fulfilled:
 * `cmake` equal or above version 3.5